MaxPuig/garlic-wallet-lite/README.md

 "importprivkey <Priv_Key>"
 ```

 If you get this error `invalid private key encoding (code -5)` this means the Private Key's format is in base58.
 You can convert it to WIF by running [this file](./import_privkey_core.js) in node.js.
+You can also use the tool on https://git.maxpuig.com/GWW/ from [this repository](https://github.com/MaxPuig/GWW).

 > If you import a new Private Key into Garlicoin Core, you will need to reindex the entire blockchain.